-- 1. All floors shall be level, smooth and free of cracks, and finished so as to be easily kept clean.
-The basic requirement for floor finishes shall be wall-to-wall with such finishes as paint, stain, sealer, carpet, sheet vinyl, vinyl tile, hard tile, or other appropriate floor finish. - 2.
-Any differences in floor levels shall not prevent a resident from navigating safely throughout the facility. - (g) Walls and Ceilings.
+1. All floors shall be level, smooth and free of cracks, and finished so as to be easily kept clean.
+The basic requirement for floor finishes shall be wallto-wall with such finishes as paint, stain, sealer, carpet, sheet vinyl, vinyl tile, hard tile, or other appropriate floor finish.

+2. Any differences in floor levels shall not prevent a resident from navigating safely throughout the facility.

+(g) Walls and Ceilings.
 All walls and ceilings shall be of sound construction with an acceptable surface and shall be kept clean and in good repair.

-- (h) Windows.
-Operable windows shall be so constructed and maintained so that they fit snugly, and are capable of being opened and closed easily. - (i) Ceiling Height.
+(h) Windows.
+Operable windows shall be so constructed and maintained so that they fit snugly, and are capable of being opened and closed easily.
+Windows in specialty care facilities may have devices which prevent full opening of the window.

+(i) Ceiling Height.
 Each room occupied by residents shall have a ceiling height of eight feet or more.
-Existing facilities with ceiling heights less than eight feet shall be acceptable when the height complies with the codes. - (j) Handrails.
-If handrails are installed in halls or corridors, the handrails shall be mounted at 30-36 inches above the floor and returned to the wall at each end. - (k) Stairways.
+Existing facilities with ceiling heights less than eight feet shall be acceptable when the height complies with the codes.

+(j) Handrails.
+If handrails are installed in halls or corridors, the handrails shall be mounted at 30 - 36 inches above the floor and returned to the wall at each end.

+(k) Stairways.
 Stairways shall be well lighted, kept in good repair, and have handrails.
-Open space under stairs shall not be used for storage purpose.
+Open space under stairs shall not be used for storage purposes.
 All walls and doors under stairs shall meet the same fire rating as the stairwell.